-In 2020, we celebrated our first year as a 501(c)3 nonprofit organization, a huge milestone in this eight year journey.
+In 2020, we celebrated our first year as a 501(c)3 nonprofit organization, a huge milestone.

-Evanston Made plans to utilize this new status to build a sustainable organization with a staff to produce year-round events, exhibitions, social events, and workshops.
+Evanston Made plans to build a sustainable non profit organization with a staff to produce year-round events, exhibitions, social events, and workshops.
+Membership and donations fund our operations, programming and continued growth and allow us to expand our arts advocacy to support the artists of Evanston.

-Our mission: Evanston Made is a membership-based arts organization with a mission to connect artists and artisans to art enthusiasts and also to provide community and professional development to our members to further their careers.
+Our mission: Evanston Made is a membership-based arts organization with a mission to connect artists to art enthusiasts and patrons and also to provide community and professional development to our members.
 Membership is open to artists, artisans, makers who make everything from art to clothes to music.
 We also welcome members who are art lovers and patrons who want to help us carry out our mission.
 EIN# 84-3971750

 Pictured above are just some of the people working to make Evanston Made an impactful and successful non-profit arts organization.